Quinn Marston: Music reviews

 His lyrics have been described by critic Addy Danti of Buzz Danti as "witty and wise beyond their years, set to grungy melodies that encapsulate a youthful angst.
 Another reviewer wrote that the "title track spins and jams with ferocity that doesn't take away from Marston's melodic quality."
-Another described his lyrics as "sleepily whimsical poems" while another described them as "quirky and charming."
+Another described his lyrics as "sleepily whimsical poems," while another described them as "quirky and charming."

 Personal life

-Before 2013, Marston identified as a female, and since 2013, identified as a male.
-In 2019, he identifies as trans man.
+Before 2013, Marston identified as a female, and since 2013, he has identified as a male.
+In 2019, he identified as trans man.